shipfastlabs/toolkit/README.md

 # shipfastlabs/toolkit

 Reusable AI tools for the [Laravel AI SDK](https://github.com/laravel/ai).
-One monorepo, developed together, that subtree-splits into one tiny installable package per tool.
+The tools are developed in one monorepo and split into a separate, installable package for each tool.

 > Requires PHP 8.4+ and `laravel/ai`.